solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 ## Summary

-Rename `lamports_per_byte_year` to `lamports_per_byte`, change default value from 3480 to 6960, change `exemption_threshold` to `1.0f64` and deprecate it from the protocol, enabling us to remove `f64` math from all Rent-related SDKs in onchain programs moving forward.
+Rename `lamports_per_byte_year` to `lamports_per_byte`, change default value from 3480 to 6960, change `exemption_threshold` to `1.0f64` and deprecate it from the protocol, enabling us to remove `f64` math from rent calculation and all rent-related SDKs in onchain programs moving forward.

 ## Motivation